ASTRID -- An Automated and Scalable TRIaD for the Evaluation of RAG-based Clinical Question Answering Systems: Related work

 \subsection{Background to clinical QA evaluation}

 Clinical QA systems powered by LLMs have generated significant recent interest.
-Already, some LLMs have demonstrated capabilities to generate more accurate responses \cite{thirunavukarasu2023large,bernstein2023comparison, samaan2023assessing, xie2023aesthetic, van2024if}, and sometimes even more empathetic \cite{lee2024large} than doctors across various clinical contexts.
-However, LLMs can generate plausible-sounding, but factually incorrect responses, commonly referred to as `hallucinations' \cite{ji2023survey}.
-Moreover, LLMs have a cut-off date when it comes to their knowledge \cite{ovadia2023fine} and this can pose significant safety risks in healthcare.
-While these issues can be somewhat addressed using RAG, demonstrating they are addressed is still a challenge.
+Already, some LLMs have demonstrated capabilities to generate more accurate responses \cite{thirunavukarasu2023large,bernstein2023comparison, samaan2023assessing, xie2023aesthetic, van2024if}, and sometimes even more empathetic than doctors across various clinical contexts \cite{lee2024large}.
+However, LLMs can generate plausible-sounding, but factually incorrect responses, commonly referred to as "hallucinations" \cite{ji2023survey}.
+Moreover, LLMs have knowledge cut-off date \cite{ovadia2023fine} and this can pose significant safety risks in healthcare.
+While these issues can be mitigated using RAG, risks still remain.

-To evaluate some of these risks specific to clinical QA systems using RAG, various efforts have been made to develop performance benchmarks.
-Currently, published benchmarks often utilise multiple-choice or categorical ground-truth answers for responses \cite{xiong2024benchmarking, li2024benchmarking, wu2024faithful,nori2023capabilities}, which fail to capture the complexities and risks associated with open-ended response generations.
-Where open-ended answers are evaluated, n-gram-based metrics such as BLEU \cite{papineni2002bleu}, or ROUGE \cite{lin2004rouge}, historically used for machine translation, have been used \cite{chen2019evaluating}.
-However, these evaluations have been criticised for failing to capture the nuanced requirements of clinical QA, and even transformer-based metrics such as BertScore \cite{zhang2019bertscore} have numerous semantic limitations \cite{dada2024clue}.
+To address some of these risks specific to clinical QA systems using RAG, various efforts have been made to develop performance benchmarks.
+Currently, published benchmarks often utilize multiple-choice or categorical ground-truth answers for responses \cite{xiong2024benchmarking, li2024benchmarking, wu2024faithful,nori2023capabilities}, which fail to capture the complexities and risks associated with open-ended response generations.
+Where open-ended answers are evaluated, n-gram-based metrics such as BLEU \cite{papineni2002bleu} or ROUGE \cite{lin2004rouge}, historically used for machine translation, have been used \cite{chen2019evaluating}.
+However, these evaluations have been criticized for failing to capture the nuanced requirements of clinical QA, and even transformer-based metrics such as BertScore \cite{zhang2019bertscore} have faced numerous semantic limitations \cite{dada2024clue}.